kostelal0688/sep10-freedom-projec/blog/entry07.md

 ## Skills
 Some skills that I’ve learned from working on this blog are **communication**, and **organization**
 ### Communication
+A skill I learned while working on this part of the project is communication because I had to present my website to my peers.
+I had to learn to be a better public speaker.
 ### Organization
+Another skill I learned during this experience is organization.
+We had to make slides and an elevator pitch so I had to learn how to organized my ideas of what I woud say during the presentation and expo.
 ## Summary
 To conclude, I am very happy and proud of my website andpresentation.